pathilink/100-days-of-code/log.md

 **Today's Progress**: I studied some basic things in JavaScript.
 And I returned to Day 2 of the Python Bootcamp.

+## Day 2: January 03, 2021

+**Today's Progress**: Learned about Template String from JavaScript - no more infinites "+"; Day 3 of Python Bootcamp focusing on control flow and logical operators.

 <!-- **Links to work:** -->